-Before following this guide, ideally carry out this procedure prior to moving the campervan to its winter storage location.
-(The movement of the vehicle will encourage residual water to drain from the system).
+If possible carry out the following procedure prior to moving your vehicle to its winter storage location.
+The movement of the vehicle will encourage residual water to naturally drain from the system.

-Ensuring that all water is removed from the campervan's pipework, taps and appliances will reduce the risk of frost damage occurring.
-Frost damage can occur when water left in the system freezes and expands, causing pipework and appliances to split, crack or burst.
+Ensuring that all water is removed from the vehicle's pipework, taps and appliances will reduce the risk of frost damage occurring.
+Frost damage occurs when water left in the system freezes and expands, causing pipework and appliances to split, crack or burst.